 | Pasties | Cornwall, England |

 Pasties were created in Cornwall as practical meals for miners who needed portable food underground.
+The thick crimped edge gave miners a clean handle to hold while their hands were covered in tin dust.

 Shape and Structure